legacysurvey/legacysurvey/pages/dr1/catalogs.rst

     \epsilon_1  & = & |\epsilon| \cos(2 \phi) \\
     \epsilon_2  & = & |\epsilon| \sin(2 \phi) \\

-** ???
-In the catalogs sometimes AB is used to mean b/a.
-We need to define this explicitly. ??? **

 Debugging Tags to Remove in the Future
 ======================================